 Chicama is a port and small coastal town in north-western Peru, located in the La Libertad Region, north of the city of Trujillo.
 The town and beach are also known as Puerto Malabrigo.

-We tend to browse Skyscanner.net to get the full picture for long-haul flights as they seem to offer the best range of deals from different airlines.
+We tend to browse Skyscanner.net and Google Flights to get the full picture for long-haul flights as they seem to offer the best range of deals from different airlines.
 We can give further recommendations if you chose to stay overnight before heading to Trujillo.

 Pre-visas are not needed for most of the countries of the EU, North America and Australia.
 It is worth double checking here though